MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessAndFilePolicies.md

 1. Governance actions **SharePoint** are the same as **OneDrive for Business**.
 Again, leave these as the defaults.

 1. The final action is to create the policy.
 There is a note in the portal that clarifies that this policy is only scanning online files and folders, nothing external per Microsoft privacy standards.

+# RobertS - Is there any way to actually test this policy by having a user try to send an email message with some attachment?